Caro080194/Group-Project-E-commerce/README.md

 # E-Wear Emporium :office:

-Our brand focuses on selling high quality sportswear equipment at the right price.
+This project was a collaborative effort, focusing on selling high-quality sportswear equipment at competitive prices.
+I played a key role in backend development, creating handlers, ensuring endpoint functionality, and integrating backend with frontend components.
+I also contributed to CSS styling for components such as sign-up and login.